 The MRT department covers the areas of nanomaterials and nanotechnology as well as composite materials.
 The department counts on more than 30 ongoing industrial partnerships, thanks to a highly qualified staff of 170 persons.
 The institute actively participates in the National Composite Initiative that aims to leverage and federate the national industry in composites in order to set-up research infrastructure and competences in the field of composite materials in Luxembourg.
 It focuses on RDI activities through collaborative research, knowledge and technology transfer.
 The composite platform hosted by LIST covers the fields of polymer processing, structural composites, characterisation, and 3D printing.

 The Advanced Materials Cluster of Catalonia is formed by 55 members that together include almost 52891 employees.
 The cluster covers four areas of interest: Lightweight Structures & Materials, Nanomaterials, Additive Manufacturing and Circular Economy.
 The members (SMEs, large companies and RTOs) cover the entire value chain of advanced materials, from raw materials, suppliers, manufacturers, designers & engineers to distributors and recycling activities.

-Together with the ThermoPlastic composites Research Center, the TPAC form the Smart Industry Fieldlab ThermoPlastic composites (TPC) of The Netherlands (NL).
-The cluster is led by Dr. F.W.J. van Hattum, with 10 experienced employees in composites, over 30 students working in the laboratories and with a network of more than 70 SMEs.
+ThermoPlastic composites Application Center, is led by Dr. F.W.J. van Hattum, with 10 experienced employees in composites, over 30 students working in the laboratories and with a network of more than 70 SMEs.
 The main fields of research and innovation include the following aspects:

 The Morevian-Silesian Automotive Cluster (Autoklastr) was founded in 2006 and it includes 77 members in which suppliers (Tier 1- 3), Large Enterprise, and RTOs related to the whole automotive’s supply chain are included.
 The main focus of the cluster is to foster the cooperation of the following aspects: